-There are five common fabrics used in nappy inserts.
+There are a few common fabrics used in nappy inserts.
 Each one has it’s own pros and cons.
 Sometimes they are blended together in an insert so you can get the benefit of each, whilst hopefully counteracting the disadvantages.

 Below is a rough guide to the main fabrics, although remember that within each category inserts will be of varying quality and so it’s not simply the case that X will always be better than Y.

 Certainly the cheapest fabric to manufacture, and therefore often included in some of the more affordable nappies.
 It is entirely synthetic, which is why it is cheap to produce.
 Microfibre cannot be placed directly against your baby’s skin as it will pull the natural moisture from their skin and make the area very sore.
 The microfibre fibres are also little hooks meaning they will scratch the skin’s surface which is why it feels a bit funny on your hands.
 Either stuff microfibre in a pocket, or place something else (either another booster or a liner) between the microfibre and your baby.

 It is quick to absorb and holds a lot of liquid but prone to compression leaks, this can be overcome easily by adding a natural fibre to counteract the leak.
 Microfibre inserts do not require any prepping before use, just one wash to remove manufacturing residues and you’re good to go.
 It will also dry very quickly.

 For me the biggest drawback is the shedding of micro plastics during the wash process.